 1. Leave no one behind

-2. Increase Public Financing for Health
+2. Increase public financing for health

 - Donor governments should provide funding in alignment with countries’ plans, the aid effectiveness principles and the WHO recommendation of funding levels not below 0.1% of GNI.
 This is critical in fragile and conflict-affected settings, where much of the health system is supported by foreign aid.
 Donors should further support low-income countries to bridge significant finance gaps.
-The international community should support countries to grow their fiscal space by tackling undermining practices like tax evasion and avoidance, and lifting harmful macro-economic policy conditions.
+The international community should support countries to grow their fiscal space by tackling practices such as tax evasion and avoidance, and lifting harmful macro-economic policy conditions.

-3. Improve Involvement of CSOs and Citizens, Transparency and Accountability at All Levels
+3. Improve involvement of CSOs and citizens, transparency and accountability at all levels

 Civil society must be included in decision-making processes at all levels, to facilitate citizen-led monitoring of progress against outcomes towards universal health coverage, including the health budget and adherence to commitments.
 This includes involvement in health systems strengthening efforts at national and district level, and the provision of expanded health coverage to the poorest and most marginalized groups.
 Strengthening social-led accountability is necessary to maintain the integrity of health systems, prevent corruption-related resource drain, and ensure more appropriate, acceptable and sustainable health programs.

-4. Invest in Health Workers
+4. Invest in health and care workers

 "To make real, consistent and sustainable progress towards UHC, the global community needs to consider stronger investments in civil society and communities’ work on policy change, resource mobilisation and accountability."